vaibhavj20/DevOps-Journey/Jenkins/Freestyle-project/Setup.md

 3. Configure:
    - **Payload URL**: `http://<jenkins-public-ip>:8080/github-webhook/`
    - **Content type**: `application/json`
-   - **SSL verification**: Disable SSL verification (for testing)
+   - **SSL verification**: Disable SSL verification (for testing with HTTP)
    - **Which events**: Just the push event
+   - **Active**: ✅ Checked
 4. Click **Add webhook**

-You'll see: "This hook has not been triggered yet" (this is normal)
+You'll see a message: "We'll send a ping to test it out" - this is normal.
+The webhook will show a green checkmark once it successfully connects to Jenkins.

 ---

-# Part 9: Create Jenkins Freestyle Project
+# Step 8: Create Jenkins Freestyle Project

 ## Create New Project